kabir-hiking/kabir-hiking/README.md

-# Hi, I'm cxyfreedom
+# Hi there!
+I'm Raihan kabir 👋

-A senior backend developer from China, based in Shanghai.
-I regulary write articles on Obsidian.
+  I'm a competitive programmer and backend developer in addition to my academic interests.
+I enjoy taking on new tasks and learning about the complexities of software development.

 ## About Me